Maine Restaurant Is Using Marijuana To Sedate Lobsters Before Boiling

 “These are both horrible options,” Gill said, as quoted in The Islander report.
 “If we’re going to take a life we have a responsibility to do it as humanely as possible.”

-Throughout this year, Gill remains cooking her lobsters the traditional way, by boiling or steaming, but has a separate station for the sedated animals to be prepared, at customers’ request.
+Throughout this year, Gill has cooked her lobsters the traditional way, by boiling or steaming, but has a separate station for the sedated animals to be prepared, at customers’ request.
 By next year, she hopes to have completely transitioned to the new technique.

 Gill said the method does not infuse the lobster’s meat with THC.
 But to ensure that no THC is carried over, Gill said she will expose the meat of the crustacean to high temperatures of 420 degrees since THC breaks down by 392 degrees, she contended.